-Your phone comes with firmware already installed, which is specific to the call control system that your phone uses.
+Your phone comes pre-installed with firmware that is specific to the call control system.

 Occasionally, your administrator upgrades the phone firmware for you.
 This upgrade happens when you are not using your phone because the phone resets to use the new firmware.